 In the WCT the curator creates a Target Record for each website selected for harvesting.
 A Target Record may consist of one or multiple domains (seeds).
 An example is the KB Target Record which contains the seeds:

 - https:// www. kb.nl/

 The KB Lab website has its own Target Record.
 In most cases a Target Record contains one seed (as shown in the pie chart ‘Seeds per Target Record’).

-In the Target Record (TR) specific settings will be determined such as schedule frequency (when and how often a website is harvested); the Target Record may be enriched with basic metadata like a subjectcode or a collection label.
-It is with the help of these data that I will try to give a global overview of how the KB web archive has grown over time.
-All analyses will currently be based on data as from 2009 until 2020.
-The only exception is the analysis of the schedule frequencies because that data is not available for 2020.
-That is why the analysis ends in 2021.
+In the Target Record (TR) specific settings will be determined such as schedule frequency (when and how often a website is harvested); the Target Record may be enriched with basic metadata like a subject code or a collection label.
+It is with the help of these data that I will try to give a global overview of how the KB web collection has grown over time.
+All analyses are currently based on data as from 2009 until 2022.
+The only exception is the analysis of the schedule frequencies because that data was not available for 2014 and 2020.

 Based on Target Record parameters the Web Curator Tool communicates with the webcrawler Heritrix.
 WCT supplies the relevant information to the crawler: When to harvest the website and how.
 In case of the KB website it will (among many other things) tell Heritrix to harvest two seeds:

 - https:// inschrijven.kb.nl/